Reviews, Best Prices, Comparisons, Expert Buying Guides

 Context

-If a user forgets their BIOS password, resetting the BIOS can remove the password protection.
+When a user loses their BIOS password, resetting the BIOS is the solution to the problem as it will automatically clear the password protection.

 Implications